-- 1) If the tenant requests a hardship exemption, MPHA will suspend the Minimum Rent beginning the month following the family's request and until the MPHA determines whether the hardship exists, or is temporary or long-term. - a) A hardship exists when the Tenant Family is unable to pay Minimum Rent because: The Tenant Family has lost eligibility for or is waiting for an eligibility determination for a Federal, State or local assistance program.
-This may include a family that whose member is a noncitizen lawfully admitted for permanent residence under the Immigration and Nationality Act who would be entitled to public benefits but for title IV of the Personal Responsibility and Work Opportunity Act of1996;
+- 1) If the tenant requests a hardship exemption, MPHA will suspend the Minimum Rent beginning the month following the family's request and until the MPHA determines whether the hardship exists or is temporary or long-term. - 2) A hardship exists when the Tenant Family is unable to pay Minimum Rent because: - a) The Tenant Family has lost eligibility for or is waiting for an eligibility determination for a Federal, State or local assistance program.
+This may include a family that whose member is a noncitizen lawfully admitted for permanent residence under the Immigration and Nationality Act who would be entitled to public benefits but for title IV of the Personal Responsibility and Work Opportunity Act of 1996;

 - b) The Tenant Family would be evicted because it is unable to pay the Minimum Rent; - c) The income of the Tenant Family has decreased because of changed circumstances, including loss of employment; or - d) A death has occurred in the Tenant Family. - 3) If MPHA determines that there is no qualifying hardship, MPHA will reinstate the Minimum Rent and the suspended Minimum Rent.
 The tenant shall pay the reinstated and suspended Minimum Rent when billed. - 4) A temporary hardship exists when the inability to pay Minimum Rent is due to a qualifying hardship that lasts for 90 days or less.
 If the MPHA determines that the hardship is temporary, the Minimum Rent will not be billed for 90 days from the date of the suspended Minimum Rent.
 During the 90-day period MPHA will not terminate the lease for the non-payment of Minimum Rent. - At the end of the 90-day period, the Minimum Rent will be reinstated retroactively to the time of suspended Rent.
 The MPHA will offer a 12-month repayment agreement.
 If the Tenant does not sign a repayment agreement of up to 12 months, or make full payment, MPHA will take action to terminate the lease. - A long-term hardship exists when the inability to pay Minimum Rent is due to a qualifying hardship that lasts over 90 days.
-If the MPHA determines the hardship is long-term hardship, the family will be exempt from the Minimum Rent requirement, beginning the month following the month of the Tenant Family's request and during the hardship period. - 6) Even if a tenant requests a hardship, the tenant will pay 30% of their Adjusted Annual Income as Rent. - 7) In determining whether a Tenant qualifies for a hardship, MPHA may request and review any relevant documentation including but not limited to:
+If the MPHA determines the hardship is long-term hardship, the family will be exempt from the Minimum Rent requirement, beginning the month following the month of the Tenant Family's request and during the hardship period.
+6) Even if a tenant requests a hardship, the tenant will pay 30% of their Adjusted Gross Monthly Income as Rent.
+The failure to pay the Adjusted Gross Monthly Income as Rent may lead to termination of the Lease. - 7) In determining whether a Tenant qualifies for a hardship, MPHA may request and review any relevant documentation including but not limited to: